-- Examination of the separation based on the unique commercial type identifier and the related test and delivery procedures. - Examination that Philips Semiconductors GmbH Business Line Identification has implemented procedures to provide a customer product related configuration list based on the configuration list [15] provided for the evaluation of the TOE supplemented by the customer specific items including ROM-mask labelling, specific development tools for embedded software development and related customer specific deliveries and the corresponding verification data generated by Philips to be sent to customer.
+- Examination of the separation based on the unique commercial type identifier and the related test and delivery procedures.

+- Examination that Philips Semiconductors GmbH Business Line Identification has implemented procedures to provide a customer product related configuration list based on the configuration list [15] provided for the evaluation of the TOE supplemented by the customer specific items including ROM-mask labelling, specific development tools for embedded software development and related customer specific deliveries and the corresponding verification data generated by Philips to be sent to customer.
 In the course of the TOE evaluation a specific customer product related configuration list was checked. - Examination of aspects relevant for the user guidance documentation of the TOE to use the TOE for a product composition.

-10 Evaluator Comments/Recommendations
+10 Comments/Recommendations

-- 1. The operational documentation guidance [11], Data sheet [12], Instruction set [16] and Anomaly Sheet [17] contain necessary information about the usage of the TOE.
-Additionally, for secure usage of the TOE the fulfilment of the assumptions about the environment in the Security Target has to be taken into account. - 2.
+- 1. The operational documentation guidance [11], Data Sheet [12] resp.
+Data Sheet [20], Instruction set [16] and Anomaly Sheet [17] contain necessary information about the usage of the TOE.
+For secure usage, this information has to be used and the guidance has to be followed.
+Additionally, for secure usage of the TOE the fulfilment of the assumptions about the environment in the Security Target have to be taken into account. - 2.
 For evaluations of products or systems including the TOE as a part or using the TOE as a platform (for example smart card operating systems or complete smart cards), the ETR-lite for composition [10] resulting from this evaluation is of importance and shall be given to the succeeding evaluation according to AIS 36. - 3.
-For the fulfilment of the Strength of Function "high" for the Random Number Generator according to [4, AIS31] the following guidance is to be followed in addition:
+For the fulfilment of the Strength of Function "high" for the Random Number Generator according to [4, AIS31] the guidance in the Guidance, Delivery and Operation Manual [11] has to be followed and online tests have to be implemented by the embedded software as specified in [11]. - 4.
+For guidance on how to use the Triple-DES co-processor in the context of high resistance against SPA/DPA for both, Philips P5CC036V1C and P5CC009V1C Secure Smart Card Controller, see Guidance, Delivery and Operation Manual for the P5CC036 [11, section 4.2.3 for Triple-DES].